Peter Chartier: Visit to Detroit, 1747

 Chartier appeared in Detroit in 1747 to meet with Roland-Michel Barrin de La Galissonière and explain why his Shawnee band did not move to Detroit.
 (Records are unclear and the Chartier at the meeting may have been one of his sons.)
 The French had hoped to lure large numbers of Shawnee and other tribes away from British influence, but Chartier, Meshemethequater, and Neucheconeh were the only Shawnee leaders to accept French patronage.
 His band preferred to settle on the Wabash River, which is where they had been living when Martin Chartier first encountered them in 1674.
 The French expected that, because of his French ancestry, Chartier would be inclined to bring his people into alliance with the French.
 Chartier remained beyond either French or English dominance, consistent with Shawnee values of autonomy.
 After leaving Detroit, Chartier visited Terre Haute, Indiana, a French settlement on the Wabash.

 Division of Chartier's people, 1748

 Chartier's Shawnee band split several times; some remained in Lower Shawneetown.
 In the summer of 1748 more than a hundred, led by Chartier's cousin Meshemethequater, returned to Pennsylvania.
 Chartier's defection to the French had caused much concern among the British authorities as the Provincial government feared that other Shawnee and possibly other tribes would become French allies.

 In July the Pennsylvania Provincial Council appointed a commission to meet with the Shawnee who had returned, and instructed them:

-As to the Shawonese you are to enquire very exactly after their conduct since the commencement of the War, and what lengths they went in favor of Peter Chartier; where he is; and what he has been doing all this time; and be careful that these people acknowledge their fault in plain terms, and promise never to be guilty of any behaviour again that may give such reason to suspect their fidelity.

 In council with Scarouady on 20 July, Meshemethequater submitted an apology for having joined with Chartier.
 In a letter to Conrad Weiser dated 23 June 1748 Anthony Palmer, President of the Pennsylvania Provincial Council, said, "...they relented, made acknowledgment to the Government of their error in being seduced by Peter Chartier, and prayed they might be permitted to return to their old Town."